t-botz/DaLTo/Rationale.md

-# DaLaTo Rationale
+# DaLTo Rationale

 ## Context

 This project started from several observations and frustrations.
 I was first looking for a data representation language that would make my life easy as a developer and my users' life easier.
 What I had in mind was some kind of language where I could write a data schema, generate my code from it (any language...
 Rust, js, Scala, Haskell, ...), provide my user with a data validator and eventually some features like extracting environment variables, multiline strings, referencing data in the document, spreading your data across several files and chosing how things are merged...

 Obviously I couldn't find my silver bullet and decided that what was needed wasn't a new language but some tools to leverages them.
-DaLaTo stands for Data Language Toolkit.
+DaLTo stands for Data Language Toolkit.

 ## Observations